DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 This is one of those changes that sounds almost too simple once stated.
 If we already know the value of a variable, then stop carrying it around.
 However, in a branch and bound solver this matters quite a bit because every node solve gets cheaper, and each child problem gets smaller as more variables are fixed.

-A somewhat important thing to point out is that this does not need to be solved by calling a generic LP solver.
+A somewhat important thing to point out is that this does not need to be solved by calling a LP solver.
 The same roof-dual bound can be obtained from an equivalent graph construction: build a graph on literals, solve a max-flow/min-cut problem, and read the persistent labels from the residual graph.
-In practice, this means we can solve it fairly quickly with an off the shelf graph package in Hercules, which is what we do using [petgraph](https://docs.rs/petgraph/latest/petgraph/).
+In practice, this means we can solve it fairly quickly with an off the shelf graph package, which is what we do using [petgraph](https://docs.rs/petgraph/latest/petgraph/).
 [1]

 ## What the New Preprocessing Routines Buy Us

 If we compare the old version of Hercules against the current version while still using QP subproblems, then we get a fairly clean view of what the roof dual and the new preprocessing path are buying us.

 For this benchmark, the baseline is Hercules 0.5.0, and the current version is Hercules 0.6.3.
-These runs are based on the BQP100 problem instances from literature, and both use `LargestEdges` as the branching rule.
-Hercules 0.5.0 uses the old QP relaxation path with `ClarabelQP`, and Hercules 0.6.3 uses a box QP solver I wrote, `HerculesABQP` (available on crates.io).
+These runs are based on the BQP100 problem instances from literature, and both use the same branching rule that is "branch on the variable that has the largest absolute value sum of coefficents".
+Hercules 0.5.0 uses the old QP relaxation path with `ClarabelQP`, and Hercules 0.6.3 uses a box QP solver I wrote, `HerculesABQP` (available on crates.io, also has a python interface).

 ![](/assets/imgs/hercules_qp_persistence_bqp100.png)

-This is the part of the result that I find most interesting from a solver engineering perspective.
+This is the part of the result that I find most interesting from a solver writing perspective.
 We are still using QP subproblems here, but the BQP100 median drops from 77.5 seconds to 0.0132 seconds, roughly a 5,800x speedup.
 That speedup is primarily the new version doing a much better job shrinking the problem, fixing variables, and avoiding a large branch and bound tree, along with a bunch of small memory allocation optimizations.

 Solve time is useful, but it mixes together a few different things: preprocessing speed, subproblem solver speed, and the actual shape of the branch and bound tree.
 To see whether Hercules is really doing a better job shrinking the search, it helps to look directly at the number of nodes visited.

 ![](/assets/imgs/hercules_qp_nodes_bqp100.png)

 This is a much better way to see the effect of the new preprocessing path.
 On BQP100, the median number of visited nodes drops from about 2.19 million in Hercules 0.5.0 QP to 40 in Hercules 0.6.3 QP.
 That is a reduction of over 50,000x.
-The node counts suggest that most of this is not just implementation speed; the solver is solving a much smaller search problem (provably correctly).
+The node counts suggest that the roof dual variable fixer is doing its job.

 ## Wrapping Up

-The overall story is that Hercules is becoming less of a direct branch and bound solver with a few helpers bolted on, and more of a modern approach to reshaping the problem before the tree gets too large.
-The roof dual helps remove variables from the problem before they become branches.
+The overall story is that Hercules is becoming less of a naive branch and bound solver with a few helpers bolted on, and more of a modern branch and bound implimentation.
+The roof dual helps remove variables from the problem before they are allowed to become branches.
 The QP solver is still in the loop, but it is now being handed much smaller problems and many fewer nodes.

 The next step is using the MixingCut SDP relaxation solver as the main relaxation problem solver inside Hercules, but that is a separate story.
+Also at some point, I will need to deal with problem symmetry in an inteligent way.

 ## Citation